OniroAI/MonoDepth-PyTorch/README.md

  - 'augment_parameters':lowest and highest values for gamma, lightness and color respectively'
  - 'print_images'
  - 'print_weights'

-<p> Optionally after initialization we can load pretrained model via load model
+Optionally after initialization we can load pretrained model via load model.

-<p>After that calling train() on Model class object starts training process.
+After that calling train() on Model class object starts training process.

-<p>Also it can be started via calling main_monodepth_pytorch.py through the terminal and feeding parameters as argparse arguments.
+Also it can be started via calling main_monodepth_pytorch.py through the terminal and feeding parameters as argparse arguments.

 ## Pretrained model